ProtoconNet/mitum-java-util/README.md

 'mitum-currency' supports various kinds of operations, but 'mitum-java-util' will provide these frequently used operations.

-In addition, 'mitum-java-util' provides two operations of 'mitum-data-blocksign',
+In addition, 'mitum-java-util' provides two operations of 'mitum-document'.

-* `Create-Documents` creates an document with file hash.
+* `Create-Documents` creates an document.
-* `Sign-Documents` signs the document.

-Also, it supports to create three types of blockcity document and two types of operation.

-* `Create-Documents` create an document with document id.
 * `Update-Documents` update the state of the document.

-### Prerequisite

-Before generating new operation, you should check below for 'mitum-currency',

-* `private key` of source account to generate signatures (a.k.a signing key)
-* `public address` of source account
-* `public key` of target account
-* `network id`

-Additionally, you should check below for 'mitum-data-blocksign',

-* `filehash` for Create-Documents
-* `owner` and 'documentid' for Sign-Documents and Transfer-Documents

-Note that the package root of 'mitum-java-util' is `org.mitumc.sdk`.

-* Every key, address, and keypair must be that of mitum-currency.
+And now, this sdk supports two models implemented based on 'mitum-document', `mitum blocksign` and `mitum blockcity`.

+'mitum blocksign' provides one more additional operation, `Sign-Documents`.

+Available document types for each model are like below.

+* Use only one document type, 'blocksign' document for 'mitum blocksign'.
+* Use four document types, 'user, 'land', 'vote', and 'history' for 'mitum blockcity'.

 ### Create Generator

-`mitum-java-util` supports to generate operations of `mitum-currency`, `mitum-data-blocksign` and `mitum-blockcity`.
+`mitum-java-util` supports to generate operations of `mitum-currency`, and `mitum-document`.

 #### Generator